The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 In this example, Launch Control XL 3 controls the device highlighted.

-If your Device has more than 16 controls, move through them using the Page buttons.
+If your Device has more than 16 controls, you can move through them using the Page buttons.

-In DAW Control mode, the third encoder row controls Transport.
+In DAW Control mode, the third encoder row controls your DAW's Transport.

 Transport mode brings controls of your DAW's arrangement view onto your encoders, giving you hands-on control of your project's navigation.